-The breadth of courses offered by the Art History department, ranging from prehistoric times to the present and covering nearly all areas of the world, is rarely found at four-year colleges.
+The breadth of courses offered by the Department of Art History, ranging from prehistoric times to the present and covering nearly all areas of the world, is rarely found at four-year colleges.
 Since 1964, the State University of New York at New Paltz has offered a Bachelor of Arts degree in Art History with a wide variety of courses in the history of painting, sculpture, architecture, graphic and decorative arts, design, and photography.
-A minor concentration in Art History is available, as is an Art History major concentration within the Elementary Education Pre-K-6 curriculum.
+A minor concentration in Art History is available, as is an Art History major concentration within the Early Childhood & Childhood Education curriculum.

 To find out what you can do with this major, click here.